-With cruise lines building new larger cruise ships every year, the list of the top 10 largest cruise ships in the world is constantly changing.
-In the past 12 months, 3 new ships have joined the list of world’s largest cruise ships.
-Out of the top 10 largest ships, 8 are from Royal Caribbean and Norwegian Cruise Line.
+With cruise lines building larger cruise ships every year, the list of the top 10 largest cruise ships in the world is constantly changing.
+In the past 12 months, two new ships have joined the list.
+Out of the top 10 largest cruise ships, all 10 are from Royal Caribbean and Norwegian Cruise Line.

-1. Allure of the Seas: The largest cruise ship in the world continues to be Royal Caribbean’s Allure of the Seas coming in at 225,282 gross tons.
-The Allure was completed in 2010 but will be soon surpassed in size when Royal Caribbean completes the 3rd Oasis Class ship.
+2. Allure of the Seas: The 2nd largest cruise ship in the world is Royal Caribbean’s Allure of the Seas coming in at 225,282 gross tons.
+Allure went into service in 2010 and held the title as world’s biggest ship until this past week.
 The ship is 1,187 feet long and is able to hold over 6,000 passengers.

-2. The Oasis of the Seas: The 2nd largest cruise ship in the world is the Oasis of the Seas, the sister ship to the Allure.
+3. Oasis of the Seas: The 3rd largest cruise ship in the world is the Oasis of the Seas, the sister ship to the Allure.
 Although the Oasis is technically the same size as the Allure, the Allure is a couple inches longer.

-4-6.
-Freedom of the Seas/Liberty of the Seas/Independence of the Seas: The 3 Freedom Class ships from Royal Caribbean take the 4th-6th spots and come in at 154,407 gross tons.
-The Freedom of the Seas was the largest cruise ship in the world when she was completed in 2006.
+10 (tie).
+Freedom of the Seas/Independence of the Seas: The two Freedom Class ships from Royal Caribbean are tied for the 10th spot and come in at 154,407 gross tons.
+Freedom of the Seas was the largest cruise ship in the world when she was completed in 2006.
 The ships are 1,112 feet long and can carry up to 4,375 passengers.

-Although Carnival Cruise Line has the most cruise ships out of all the cruise lines at 24, they do not have any cruise ships in the top 15.
+Although Carnival Cruise Line has the most cruise ships out of all the cruise lines at 25 (tied with Royal Caribbean), they do not have any cruise ships in the top 25 in size.
 They were however the first cruise line to build a ship (Carnival Destiny, now the Carnival Sunshine) over 100,000 gross tons in 1996.